Virtual Console: Control

 Virtual Console games can be played using different controllers.
 The Wii Remote itself (turned on its side) can be used for NES, Master System, TurboGrafx-16, and some Mega Drive/Genesis and Neo Geo AES games.
 The original and the pro versions of Classic Controller (sold separately from the console) can be used for all Virtual Console games.
 The controllers from the GameCube can also be used for all games on the Virtual Console, except for some multiplayer TurboGrafx-16 games that use the GameCube controller for the fifth player.
 As a result of this, the wireless GameCube controller (the WaveBird) has seen increased popularity.

 All Virtual Console games have their buttons mapped to the respective buttons on the controllers, however, in certain circumstances, users can use X and Y instead of A and B, if the original controller does not have X and Y buttons (for example the NES).
 In certain titles, such as Nintendo 64 games, there may be specific controls tailored to the Classic Controller or GameCube Controller.
-Nintendo 64 titles that originally provided force feedback via the Nintendo 64 controller's Rumble Pak peripheral, however, are not supported by the built-in "Rumble" feature of the Wii Remote (with a Classic Controller attached) and the GameCube controller, which also happened to make a certain optional item in The Legend of Zelda: Ocarina of Time useless.
+Nintendo 64 titles that originally provided force feedback via the Nintendo 64 controller's Rumble Pak peripheral, however, are not supported by the built-in "Rumble" feature of the Wii Remote (with a Classic Controller attached) and the GameCube controller.

 With the release of Bomberman '93, it was revealed that TurboGrafx-16 games can support full five-player games.
 Since a single Wii can only have four Wii Remotes and four GameCube controllers connected at the same time, a combination of the two are needed for five-player games.
 The same issue is found in 5-8 player Commodore 64 games as well.
 Because the Wii U doesn't have GameCube controller ports, only up to four-player games can be played on the system.